DDS-Lab/disaster-image-processing/README.md

 ### 2. Sort the image files

-Separate 3 band and 1 band images into folders
+Separate 3 band and 1 band images into folders so that the 3 band image files can be used and the 1 band images removed

 ### 3. Compress images